marian-stanciulica/Foodybite/README.md

 ### API key for Google Places API

-For security purposes, I put the `API_KEY` from the `Google Places API` in a plist in order not to leak in the source code and removed the file from the git index.
+For security purposes, I stored the `API_KEY` from the `Google Places API` in a plist in order not to leak in the source code and removed the file from the git index by adding it to the `.gitignore` file.
 This way the file exists only locally on my device avoiding leaking to an attacker that could make requests on my behalf for free.

 ### Store Tokens from FoodybiteServer in Keychain